- HOW NATURAL POZZOLANS IMPROVE CONCRETE

 The secret of enduring Roman concrete (opus caementicium) was lost to the world with the collapse of their empire.
 Beginning somewhere in the 14th century, the use of cement gradually returned.
 The Canal du Midi in southern France (150 miles long) was built using concrete in 1670.
-When Joseph Aspdin patented a method for producing what he named Portland cement in 1894 and, in 1849, when Joseph Monier figured out how to reinforce it, concrete was back in widespread use, fueled by the infrastructure demands of the industrial era.
+When Joseph Aspdin patented a method for producing what he named Portland cement in 1824 and, in 1867, when Joseph Monier figured out how to reinforce it, concrete returned to widespread use, fueled by the infrastructure demands of the industrial era.

 Modern Cement Needs Help